Vagg(s)

 1) James Vile bur.
 12 Dec 1804 Butleigh

 Ann Knight worked at Wootton House in 1841 and died in 1850.
 Her second husband died in 1849 but they had had six children born in Butleigh before then.
 The daughter Ann is possibly the Mary Viols (b.
 1802 Butleigh) who married Joseph Chapman (b.
-1805 West Lydford) a butcher and who appears in West Lydford with a daughter Agnes b.
+1805 West Lydford) in West Lydford on 23 Apr 1832 - a butcher and who appears in West Lydford with a daughter Agnes b.
 1835 and as a widow in 1861.
 She was still there in 1871 (pob Butleigh Wootton).

 Vincent